 There’s a lot more to know.
 In this article, we’ll find out why a hot tub control panel may not be working and how to know if it’s bad.

-We will also learn where the high limit reset button is located on the hot tub and if there’s a reset button on a hot tub pump.
+We will also learn where the high-limit reset button is located on the hot tub and if there’s a reset button on a hot tub pump.
 We’ll learn about GCFIs and what is the spa pack.
-And other riveting stuff.

 Let’s dive right in.